-In anticipation of future water demands and uncertainty related to rainfall and climate change, the Capital Regional District (CRD) purchased an additional 96.28 km2 (9,628 hectares) of land in 2007 and 2010.
+In anticipation of future water demands and uncertainty related to rainfall and climate change, the Capital Regional District (CRD) purchased an additional 96.28 km2 of land in 2007 and 2010.
 This area includes about 92% of the Leech River watershed (~96 km2) which was designated as the Leech Water Supply Area (LWSA) for future supplemental source water.
 In the future (possibly by 2050), inter-basin transfer will move water from the LWSA through a diversion tunnel to supplement Sooke Reservoir (Figure 1).
-Approximately 92% of the Leech River watershed above the point of diversion (Leech Tunnel) is protected as WSA .
+Approximately 92% of the Leech River watershed above the point of diversion (Leech Tunnel) is protected.